vikas9dev/devops/doc/15_01_Jenkins_Intro.md

 ---

-## Jobs in Jenkins

-## 🤖 Jenkins Jobs: Freestyle vs Pipeline as Code 🚀
+## 3. 🤖 Jenkins Jobs: Freestyle vs Pipeline as Code 🚀

 Before we dive deep into Jenkins, let's take a moment to understand what **jobs** in Jenkins really mean — and more importantly, how **Freestyle Jobs** compare with **Pipeline as Code** 🛠️.